 3. Employee Benefits: Beyond the base salary, you’ll need to consider the cost of providing benefits such as paid leave, holiday leave, and potentially maternity/paternity leave.

-Tax and Payroll Implications
+Tax and Payroll Implications of Hiring an Independent Contractor or an Employee

-Navigating the tax and payroll landscape is another critical aspect of hiring, whether you’re bringing on independent contractors or employees:
+Navigating the tax and payroll landscape is another critical aspect of hiring, whether you’re bringing on independent contractors or employees.

 1. PAYE Scheme: Under the Pay As You Earn (PAYE) scheme, employers are responsible for deducting income tax and National Insurance contributions from employees’ wages, requiring accurate payroll setup and ongoing management to ensure the correct amounts are deducted and reported to HM Revenue & Customs (HMRC).